adammccormack/teleport-api/README.md

 Install ASP.net core 7.

-In Visual Studio, run the project.
+In Visual Studio, clone the repo, then run the project.

 ### `testing`